acnard/docs-as-code/docs/mkdocs-howtos/mkdocs-how-tos.md

 ### summary of git workflow with branching

+Note: do not work in the gh-pages branch.
+This is just for use by the site generator.

 1. `git fetch` to check if there is anything updated on origin (if there is nothing, the command gives no output).
 2. `git pull` to retrieve changes from origin (remote repository)
-3. when you start working on a feature, do `git branch branchname`  to create a branche and then `git checkout branchname` to switch to that branch.
+3. when you start working on a feature, do `git branch branchname`  to create a branch and then `git checkout branchname` to switch to that branch.
    - You can do `git branch` to see a list of all the branches, the current one will have a star next to it.
 4. Start making your changes on the branch.
    - At any time, you can switch back to the main branch with `git checkout main` and it will put your files back exactly as they were before you started making those changes.